DataStax-Academy/ac220-labs/lab11-lwt-and-batches/steps/step01.md

-In this step, you will use `cqlsh` to create a keyspace and a table.
+In this step, you will use `cqlsh` to create a keyspace and two tables.
-The table will track entries orders.
-Next, you will insert a single row.
-Finally, you will attempt to add two rows using batches and LWT.
+Next, you will insert data into the tables using batches and LWTs.

 ✅ Use `cqlsh` to connect to Cassandra
 ```